 Our Analysis and Test Results

-We time kettle boil speeds by depositing four cups of fifty-seven degree water into the reservoir and simultaneously turning on the machine and a stopwatch.
+We time kettle boil speeds by depositing four cups of fifty-seven degree water into the reservoir then simultaneously turning on the machine and a stopwatch.
 Additionally, we added a thermometer to the water to establish exactly when the unit reaches 201° F — the boiling point at our location.
-The IQ delivered an average performance for the class at 4 min, 6 sec.
+The IQ yielded a below-average time at 4 min, 6 sec.

 Ease of Use Features